 The visit to Bogota was all about the motorcycle.
 I needed new tyres and found a front one but I am still looking for a rear.
+I wasn’t being fussy, the availability of large size tyres is very limited, but better than many other countries.
 My luggage has had a tough life.
 Enduristan has a very supportive warranty policy and replaced my bags through the distributor for Colombia.
-I found a very good motorcycle mechanic and had a full service done, including injector clean.
+I found a good motorcycle mechanic and had a full service done, including injector clean, which was probably not actually necessary on reflection.
+A bottle of injector cleaner (car is okay) worked through the tank normally does the job.

 I also needed to work out how I was getting around the Darian Gap.
-This is the remote jungle region of Panama, where it has not been practical or environmentally sound to continue the highway between South and Central America.
+This is the remote jungle region of Panama, where there no highway between South and Central America.
 So you need to go by sea or air from Colombia to Panama.
 I rode out to the Bogota Airport and met with an air cargo company that I will later use to air freight the bike from Bogota to Panama City.

 After about 12 days I was ready to leave Bogota.
 The thinking was to enjoy Colombia some more and then return to Bogota to fly to Panama.
 I will go north first and stay at high elevations to avoid the heat.
 After that I am just making it up as I go along.